Ai Accountant

 Common GST Coding Errors and How Automation Prevents Them

 • Wrong HSN length: validates 4, 6, or 8 digits per turnover slab, flags violations.
+With the 2025 enforcement of eight digit codes for businesses above ₹5 crore, this check is now critical.

 • Outdated rates: applies date effective rates, eliminates stale tables.